 Shoulder charge: See “Fair charging”

-Shut out: Also known as a “clean sheet” a shut out is when the goalkeeper has prevented any goals being scored in their goal throughout the duration of the entire game.
+Shut out: Also known as a “clean sheet,” a shut out is when the goalkeeper has prevented any goals from being scored in their goal throughout the duration of the entire game.

 Side Tackle: A side tackle is when a player comes in from the side of another player and takes the ball off them